charles-ma/web-service/README.md

 3. won't compile if declared var not used
 4. declare var: var v type / assign var v = value / declare and assign v := value
 5. var will be initiated to zero value if not assigned any. zero value meaning 0, false, ""
+6. v := value can only be used within functions

 ### Package
 1. won't compile if imported package not used